Frýdlant: 6th–16th centuries

 The area was settled by Slavic tribes from Lusatia from the 6th century onwards.

 In the 13th century, the local castle was held by the Ronovci family until the middle of the century, when Častolov of Ronov was forced to return the castle and other properties to King Ottokar II.

 The first written mention of Frýdlant is from 1278, when Rulko of Birbstein, also called Rudolf of Bieberstein, purchased the castle and surrounding land from the king.
 Rulko held property in Silesia and Upper Lusatia and family members held court positions.

 There were important trade routes through the area, including to Görlitz and to Lusatia.
 From Görlitz, the Via Regia provided routes to Russia, Spain, and throughout Europe.
 Perhaps as early as 1304, and definitely by 1381, a moat and curtain walls were constructed to surround and protect the town; these were largely removed in 1774.

 The Birbsteins (Biebersteins) supported King Sigmund during the Hussite Wars (1419–1434).
 Frýdlant was taken by the Hussites in 1428.
 Between 1428 and 1433, the town was raided several times.
-Frydlant castle and town, also called Frýdlant Manor, went to Emperor Ferdinand I when Christopher, the last of the line of the Birbsteins, died in 1551.
+The Frýdlant estate went to Emperor Ferdinand I when Christopher, the last of the line of the Birbsteins, died in 1551.
 The castle went into the Redern family when Bedřich bought it in 1558.
 Since the ruler set the religion for an area at that time, Bedřich made Protestant churches and closed the Catholic church in Hejnice that had been the destination for religious pilgrimages.
 Several new villages were established and the production of linen cloth resulted in an economic boom during the initial years of the Redern family.
 Marco Spazzio di Lancio, an Italian architect hired by the family, expanded the castle in the 16th century.